 As a public land-, sea- and space-grant institution, UNH has been dedicated to the public good for over 150 years.
 Sustainability, the collective commitment to human dignity for all people and ecological integrity in all places, is fundamental to the public good and is a core UNH value.
-In the process, the institute brings diverse people and ideas together to make the university a model sustainable learning community that reaches beyond campus to engage state, regional, national, and international partners to advance sustainable solutions.

-What is sustainability?
+What is Sustainability?

 The 1992 Earth Summit was an unprecedented global gathering of heads of state and representatives from more than 170 governments, including the United States.
 The summit reoriented international development into a more holistic framework that integrated the principles of environmental stewardship, social responsibility, and economic vitality to meet the needs of present and future generations.
 This approach guided the initial efforts of the Sustainability Institute.